 Arthur Schopenhauer, in his The World as Will and Representation poses a question: “We have dreams; may not the whole of life be a dream? or more exactly: is there a sure criterion for distinguishing between dream and reality, between phantasms and real objects?”
 Immanuel Kant answered to this question with the statement that the connection of the representations among themselves according to the law of causality, shows that life is not a dream.
 In other words, in dreams the causal connections, between the cause and effect are often indistinguishable, while in life this is supposedly not the case.
 Schopenhauer responds that even in life, we are not in a position to make causal connections link by link between any experienced event and the present moment.
 Schopenhauer also writes that “the Vedas and Puranas know no better simile for the whole knowledge of the actual world, called by them the web of Mâyâ, then the dream, and they use none more frequently”.

 In his The Tempest, William Shakespeare writes: “We are such stuff/As dreams are made on, and our little life,/ Is rounded with a sleep.”
 If we follow these arguments to their conclusion, we can see that in movies, the connection between the cause and effect, often cannot be made with certainty.
 We are experiencing a dream in which “years can pass in a second, and you can hop from one place to another”, and it is extremely difficult to make connections “link by link” between the events which happen at one point, and their relation to, let’s say, the beginning of the film.
-Why does Alex drink milk at the beginning of Clockwork Orange and beats up a homeless person in another scene, and how can we relate these facts with some violent images presented later?
-It is impossible while we simply watch a film.
-Movies can be dissected, just like dreams can via psychoanalysis (although, we cannot aim at total understanding) but while we simply watch a movie we witness dream-logic.
+For example, in Tarkovsky’s Mirror causal links between the scenes can be hardly discerned, since the events take place in the fictional childhood of the author and then move on to his adult years, they are interchangeable and are simply series of autofictional memories.
+Movies can be analyzed, just like dreams can via psychoanalysis (although, we cannot aim at total understanding) but while we simply watch a movie we witness dream-logic.
 As Schopenhauer put it, in life, the situation is similar.
 To conclude, I propose the following definition of cinema: Movies are dreams dreamt by the dreamer.